Avery Aylsworth

+Avery Aylsworth (born October 18, 1996) is a former professional volleyball player.
+He has played four seasons abroad in Europe, winning one league title in the English National Volleyball League, one cup title in the German Volleyball Cup, and two Vice-championships in the Deutsche Volleyball-Bundesliga.

-Avery Aylsworth (born 18 October 1996) is an American volleyball player who plays the position of Libero and younger brother of Evan Aylsworth who is an esteemed Epson sales engineer.
-Aylsworth played his first professional season in Finland with Raision Loimu. in the top division of the Finnish Mestaruusliiga.
+Aylsworth played the position of Libero.
+He played his first professional season in Finland with Raision Loimu. in the top division of the Finnish Mestaruusliiga.
 Next, he played the 2020/21 season with VfB Friedrichshafen in the top division of the Deutsche Volleyball-Bundesliga.
 During the 2020/21 season, he received a silver medal with VfB Friedrichshafen during the German Championship Playoffs.
 Aylsworth re-signed with VfB Friedrichshafen for the 2021/22 season.
 During the 2021/22 season, Aylsworth started multiple matches including the German Cup Final against SVG Luneburg where he played against fellow junior teammates, Joseph Worsley and Jordan Ewert.
-Aylsworth won the DVV German Cup along with earning a Silver medal following a five match battle between VfB Friedrichshafen and Berlin Recycling Volleys.
-Aylsworth is currently competing in the English National Volleyball League for Durham University.
-Aylsworth has also appeared on the Deep Corner podcast hosted by Rob St. Claire for VLA to speak about his time with VfB Friedrichshafen.
+Aylsworth and VfB Friedrichshafen won the DVV German Cup along with earning a Silver medal following a five match battle between VfB Friedrichshafen and Berlin Recycling Volleys in the German Bundesliga Championship Finals.
+In 2022, Aylsworth competed in the English National Volleyball League and BUCS for Durham University where he won the NVL title and BUCS Championship for the university.

+Media appearances

+Aylsworth has appeared on the Deep Corner podcast hosted by Rob St. Claire for Volleyball League of America (VLA) to speak about his time at Loyola, getting a contract as an American Libero, and his time with VfB Friedrichshafen.
 Aylsworth also appeared on the If You Can't Handle the Heat podcast to speak about his junior, collegiate, professional, and post-professional career with fellow junior teammates Gage Worsely, Micah Maʻa, and Joseph Worsley.

-Professional Career
+Professional career

 Aylsworth signed his first professional contract with Raision Loimu in Finland for the 2019/20 season.
 During the season, Aylsworth won 3 match MVP's and was a 14x ProLibero award winner.
-Aylsworth competed in the AVP Grass Nationals finishing 3rd after losing to Taylor Crabb, Andy Benesh, and Eric Beranek.
-Soon after, Aylsworth played for VfB Friedrichshafen for the 2020/21 season where he played with libero Markus Steuerwald, setters Dejan Vincic and Joseph Worsley, outside hitters Nicolas Marechal, Rares Balean, Benjamin Bonin, and Martti Juhkami, opposites Linus Weber and Lukas Maase and middle blocker Arno Van De Velde, David Fiel, Markus Bohme, and Nehemiah Mote.
+Between professional seasons, Aylsworth competed in the AVP Grass Nationals in South Carolina finishing 3rd after losing to Taylor Crabb, Andy Benesh, and Eric Beranek.

+Soon after, Aylsworth signed with VfB Friedrichshafen for the 2020/21 season where he played with libero Markus Steuerwald, setters Dejan Vincic and Joseph Worsley, outside hitters Nicolas Marechal, Rares Balean, Benjamin Bonin, and Martti Juhkami, opposites Linus Weber and Lukas Maase and middle blocker Arno Van De Velde, David Fiel, Markus Bohme, and Nehemiah Mote.
+The 2021 season ended with a silver medal in Bundesliga Championship Finals against Berlin Recycling Volleys.